 Course overview

-Through Deakin’s Bachelor of Zoology and Animal Science, you will explore the social and economic impact human activity has on animals and their ecosystems.
-Investigate how animals respond and adapt to changes in the environment, including climate change, with a strong focus on Australian fauna and its unique importance in the global environment.
-Apply the latest research techniques to test hypotheses in the real-world and develop the evidence-based decision-making skills valued by industry.
+Through Deakin’s Bachelor of Zoology and Animal Science, you will explore the social and economic impacts of human activity on animals and their ecosystems.
+You will investigate how animals respond and adapt to changes in climate and the environment, and apply the latest research techniques to test hypotheses in real-world settings.
+Along the way, you will develop evidence-based decision-making skills that are highly valued by industry.

 Interested in a career that cares for the future of our furry and feathered friends?